publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV/m__us_usc_t47_s504.md

     This chapter, referred to in subsecs. (a) and (c), was in the original “this Act”, meaning [act June 19, 1934, ch.
 652][/us/act/1934-06-19/ch652], [48 Stat.
 1064][/us/stat/48/1064], known as the Communications Act of 1934, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see [section 609 of this title][/us/usc/t47/s609] and Tables.

-    Parts II and III of subchapter III of this chapter, referred to in subsec. (b), are classified to sections 351 et seq. and 381 et seq., respectively, of this title.
+    Parts II and III of subchapter III, referred to in subsec. (b), are classified to sections 351 et seq. and 381 et seq., respectively, of this title.

  __Amendments__